 Tomato, Burrata, and Pesto Piadinas

-This piadina is fashioned after a margherita pizza, but feel free to experiment with your own combo of vegetables and oozy cheese.
-(We like asparagus and fontina.)
+This piadina, or thin Italian flatbread, is fashioned after a margherita pizza, but feel free to experiment with your own combo of vegetables and oozy cheese.
+(We like asparagus and Fontina.)

 - Yield: Makes 10

 - 1 1/2 teaspoons Kosher salt

 - 1 head garlic, slow-roasted

 - 4 1/2 cups basil leaves (from 2 large bunches)

 - Kosher salt and freshly ground pepper